 A number of conditions can cause persistent fatigue and should be ruled out, including chronic fatigue syndrome.
 Other medical conditions, such as thyroid disease, can cause excessive daytime sleepiness as well and can often be excluded with simple blood tests.

 These conditions may also worsen sleep paralysis in narcolepsy.
 Narcolepsy-associated sleep paralysis usually occurs at the onset of sleep and is chronic.

-Lifestyle treatment of narcolepsy includes taking three or more scheduled naps throughout the day.
-People should also avoid heavy meals and alcohol, which can interfere with sleep.
+Lifestyle treatment of narcolepsy includes taking three or more scheduled naps throughout the day and maintaining a regular sleep-wake schedule.
+People should also avoid heavy meals, caffeine-containing beverages and alcohol before bedtime, as they can interfere with sleep.

 People with mild narcolepsy symptoms who do not need medication may be able to maintain alertness with sleep scheduling.
 The role of scheduled naps for people who are responding to medications for narcolepsy remains unclear.

 Medications for narcolepsy target the major symptoms of sleepiness and cataplexy.
-Stimulant drugs are used to manage excessive daytime sleepiness while antidepressants and other compounds address cataplectic symptoms.
+Stimulant drugs are used to reduce excessive daytime sleepiness while antidepressants and other drugs address cataplectic symptoms.
 The Food and Drug Administration (FDA) has approved three drugs specifically for the treatment of narcolepsy.
 They are now the first-line treatments:

 Drug Treatments for Sleepiness

 Modafinil (Provigil) is a drug used to treat the excessive sleepiness associated with narcolepsy and other sleep disorders.
 It has largely replaced methylphenidate (Ritalin) and other stimulants for treatment of narcolepsy sleepiness.
 People who switch to modafinil from stimulants such as methylphenidate have few problems if they gradually taper off the stimulant dose.